FindMalek/zero-locker/README.md

 ![hero](github.png)

-# Zero Account
+# Zero Locker

-Zero Account is a secure password management tool designed to store, retrieve, and manage account credentials and sensitive information efficiently.
+Zero Locker is a secure password management tool designed to store, retrieve, and manage account credentials and sensitive information efficiently.
 It provides a user-friendly platform with advanced features like password generation, secure storage, and easy migration from existing TXT files.

 ## Features